Chillsmeit/FirefoxSmoothScroll/README.md

 # SmoothScrollFirefox

 **Works in Windows, Linux and MacOS** *(Linux users, if you use imwheel, scroll down)* <br>
-This repo contains modified `user.js` files that change the default scrolling behaviour in Firefox.<br>
+This repo contains modified `user.js` files in the `Profiles` folder that change the default scrolling behaviour in Firefox.<br>
 These should work in Librewolf and Mullvad Browser since they're firefox forks.<br>

 Just **copy the code of the profile you want and paste it in your `user.js`**<br>